doriszmr/scATD/readme.md

 Step2 VAE_sf Pretraining after hyperparameter optimization

 1. **Prepare Input Data**
-   -  Place the scFoundation model-derived feature data (`.npy` files) generated from previous steps into the **user-specified directory**:
+   -  Place the scFoundation model-derived feature data (`.npy` files) generated from previous steps into the `--open_path`, detail for this data please follow below instruction.

 2. **Run 10-fold cross-validation for model pretraining** Execute the following script to train the model and output the model checkpoint file (default is using the last epoch fold 1 checkponit as final model for downstream task, we have also provided pre-trained model checkpoints on Figshare):